Have Questions about Real Estate In British Columbia?

 Have Questions and want answers about real estate?
 The following questions & answers are some of the more typically asked questions about real estate in the Comox Valley.
 Have one not covered here, contact Brett directly.

 Real Estate in British Columbia is a highly regulated industry that is subject to may laws and regulations.
 This portion of Brett’s website is intended as general information on some of the more commonly asked questions asked by buyers and sellers of Comox Valley residential real estate in British Columbia.
 It is not intended as advice (legal or otherwise) nor should it be interpreted as such.
 People who need legal advice should seek such advice from a lawyer.
 People who are seeking real estate advice (other than legal advice) should contact Brett directly.

-This part of Brett’s website was created on 30 April 2012 and new questions and answers will be added on a regular basis.
 If you have a real estate question of a general nature that you think would be a useful addition to this website, please contact Brett and let him know.